Research Policy Analysis and Coordination

 Negotiating patent terms in research agreements

-Conflict-of-interest policy and compendium of specialized university policies, guidelines and regulations related to conflict-of-interest.
+Conflict of interest policy and compendium of specialized university policies, guidelines and regulations related to conflict of interest.
+Formerly Business & Finance Bulletin G-39.

 Provides information on the applicability of the Tax Reform Act of 1986 to the university's basic research activities, the negotiation of sponsored research agreements and multiparty cooperative research agreements, and conditions under which the university is exempt from certain provisions of the act.